LitiumAB/Samples/Samples/Display recently visited products/README.md

     viewModel.RecentlyVisitedItems = _recentlyVisitedService.Get().Select(item => _itemViewModelBuilder.Build(item)).ToList();
     ```
 5. Update your product display templates to include the partial view by adding `@Html.PartialView("_RecentlyVisitedItems", Model.RecentlyVisitedItems)`
+6. Add a text to be used as a title for the block using the key `product.recentlyvisiteditems` to website texts